Astronomy Outreach - Deep Sky Coffee Blog December 2019

 Deep Sky Coffee News:

-We are also excited to announce our partnership with Teal Door Hosting, which hosts properties throughout Tampa and Saint Petersburg.
+We are excited to announce our partnership with Teal Door Hosting, which hosts properties throughout Tampa and Saint Petersburg.
 Teal Door Hosting is also a Veteran small business, and hosts nearly 60 incredible rentals offering many unique themes and experiences.
 Check out their page and on social media @TealDoorHostingtpa.

 By next month we should have a few beer collaboration announcements!

 This month we have gained access to a wonderful Peruvian coffee from the Cooperativa Agraia Juan Marco El Palto (JUMARP), which produces high quality organic coffee in a carbon neutral manner.
 JUMARP also has a "Mujeres" program to empower the women within the co-op.
 The coffee has tasting notes of black tea, brown sugar, and lemon.
 Learn more about JUMARP.